Using the Dual MF Film

 up, you may need to reverse or flip the final image.
 This is easily accomplished in Photoshop by

-using the following menu commands: Image > Rotate Canvas > Flip
+using the following menu commands: Image > Rotate

-Place the film within the film holding channel so
+Place the film within the film holding

-Film Holderä window.
+MF Film Holderä window.

-(In this picture, the film has
+(In this

-not yet been locked down in place by the T-Lock, so you see a larger than
+picture, the film has not yet been locked down in place by the T-Lock, so you

-normal gap along the sides due to the film’s “arch”.)
+see a larger than normal gap along the sides due to the film’s “arch”.)

 The Dual MF Film Holderä window is slightly wider than the OEM film holder’s scanning aperture and thus will “mask”/frame your film frames differently.
 This was done purposely to accommodate cameras which produce slightly wider images (which the OEM holder will crop too much).
 The film channel (recessed area in which the film is placed) is slightly wider than normal by design.
 This makes it possible to scan out of specification films and images from cameras that do not center the image on the film (quite common).
 A clean pencil eraser is a handy tool for moving/final adjusting of film strips placed in the holder.

-#1 – The
+#1 – The T-locks are not

-the holder very tightly in order to prevent premature wear issues.
-The T-locks only need a slight tension to
+designed to fit into the holder very tightly in order to prevent premature wear

-for a better fit because a tighter fit can torque the holder.
+not mistake a tighter fit for a better fit because a tighter fit can torque the

-#2 - With the “dual” type of holders, if you only plan
+#2 - With the “dual” type of holders, if you only plan to use

-film, you should also insert T-locks into the unused/empty film channel.
+should also insert T-locks into the unused/empty film channel.
 When T-locks are only inserted in one film

 channel, the holder can flex to the point T-locks may not fit tightly